ZacharyBournand/movie-search-engine/README.md

   * Search for movies of a specific genre
   * Search for movies led by a specific director
   * Search for movies in a specified duration range
-  * Search for movies that features a specific actor/actress
+  * Search for movies that feature a specific actor/actress
   * Search for movies made in a specific language
   * Search for movies that originate from a specific country
   * Search for movies released in between in specific range (in year)